mozilla/addons-frontend/README.md

 * Never import a real JS object just to reference its type.
 Make a type alias and import that instead.
 * Never add more type annotations than you need.
-Flow is really good at inferring types from standard JavaScript code; it will tell you when you need to add explicit annotations.
+Flow is really good at inferring types from standard JS code; it will tell you when you need to add explicit annotations.
 * When a function like `getAllAddons` takes object arguments, call its type object `GetAllAddonsParams`.
 Example: